Our Team

 General Education Teacher, Battle Ground

 Colleen earned a Bachelor’s degree in Mathematics from Michigan Technological University and began her teaching career in Michigan.
 For more than two decades, she has been teaching at Prairie High School in Vancouver, WA.
 Colleen especially enjoys teaching Geometry and AP Statistics.
 She recently earned a Master’s in Educational Leadership/Administration and regularly participates on math leadership teams.
-Colleen serves on several Extended Workshop Design Teams and is a member of the Family Advocacy Team
+Colleen serves on several Extended Workshop Design Teams and is a member of the Family Advocacy Team.

 Marisol Mallari